Application types in v1.0

 Azure AD needs to ensure the application has the required permissions to access your directory data, other applications in your organization, and so on.

-For details, learn how to register an app with the Azure AD v1.0 endpoint.
+For details, learn how to register an app.

 Single-tenant and multi-tenant apps